History of Baltimore City

 Of what is called “indirect taxation,” the tariffs in general, of the Paris Octroi in particular, and of all the lottery “systems” which of helped so materially to the improvident and on reflecting classes.
 Maryland and Baltimore no longer tolerate lotteries by law in practice, but they used to be the very hotbeds of this “Simon says wiggle waggle” style of gaming.
 The columns of the old Maryland Gazette team with advertisements of lottery schemes.
 They occupy the next largest space advertisements of runaway slaves and redemptioners.
 The first public will in Baltimore town, 1734, was built by a lottery.
 So was the Washington Monument.
 So was the cathedral.
 The first market house, corner of gay and market streets, was so built; thus the first streets were paved; the central market built; together with St. Paul’s precedents, the first steam mill, Pratt Street wharf, the first Presbyterian Church, the Yeiser canal for straightening Jones falls, the German reformed the sonnets, &c. the evil system hit its head and wandered the people behind the screen of these allowable and charitable objects, and it took the community 100 years to find that it was the heaviest sort of taxation in the world for them to pay a dollar in order to get back $.50.

-In the first two years of its municipal life several lotteries were “schemed” for the purpose of raising money for the use of the city of Baltimore.
-The first ordinance of this sort was approved at 24 April 1797, and proposed by selling 10,000 tickets at five dollars a piece, and paying 3357 prizes, to raise a net sum of $9089.
-March 19, 1798 another scheme was put afloat to raise the same some in the same manner.
-During the same period other lotteries will put afloat through the legislature.
+In the first two years of its municipal life, several lotteries were “schemed” for the purpose of raising money for the use of the city of Baltimore.
+The first ordinance of this sort was approved at 24 April 1797, and proposed by selling 10,000 tickets at five dollars a piece and paying 3357 prizes, to raise a net sum of $9089.
+March 19, 1798, another scheme was put afloat to raise the same sum in the same manner.
+During the same period, other lotteries will put afloat through the legislature.

 HIGHWAYS AND BYWAYS – STREETS AND ROADS